 The classic Sonoran dog starts with an all-beef hot dog wrapped in bacon and grilled to perfection, topped with pinto beans, tomato, onions, mustard, mayo, salsa, and stuffed into a fluffy Mexican-style roll known as a Bolillo.
 The bun is often steamed but can sometimes be found toasted with melted cheese for some extra decadence.
 Ask anyone from Tucson and they will tell you that this local legend is the pound-for-pound world champion of hot dogs.

-Empanadas are miniature handheld pies filled with fruit (or savory delights).
-With an empanada in one hand and a cup of coffee in the other, you’re ready to take on the world.
-To cool down on a hot summer day, a frosty raspado will surely satisfy.
+To cool down on a hot summer day, a frosty Raspado will surely satisfy.
 These shaved ice treats are soaked in fruit syrup and topped with fresh fruit, nuts, or just about anything imaginable.
-Sometimes a scoop of ice cream is tucked into the bottom of the cup or cream is drizzled on top.
-Raspado shops are found all over town and offer plenty of street food choices, all with a south-of-the-border twist.
+Sometimes a scoop of ice cream is tucked into the bottom of the cup with sweetened condensed milk or whipped cream on top.
+Try one of the sweet-salty-spicy combinations for something truly indicative of the Sonoran style.

 To go with your raspado, ask for some Tostilocos.
 The person behind the counter will slice open a bag of chips (typically salsa verde Tostitos, opened along the side) and then pour on a variety of toppings like cueritos aka pork rinds, cucumber, jicama, and Japanese peanuts with a squeeze of lime juice, chamoy and/or hot sauce, with a sprinkle of chili powder.
 Each place tends have their own signature combo of toppings, but the final result is always delicious.